mongodb/mongo-python-driver/README.rst

 Dependencies
 ============
-The PyMongo distribution has been tested on Python 2.x, where x >= 4.
+The PyMongo distribution has been tested on Python 2.x, where x >= 3.
+On Python 2.3 the optional C extension will not be built.
+This will negatively affect performance, but everything should still work.

 Additional dependencies are:

 - `ElementTree <http://effbot.org/zone/element-index.htm>`_ (this is included with Python >= 2.5)
 - (to generate documentation) `epydoc <http://epydoc.sourceforge.net/>`_